welldonestudio/welldonestudio.github.io/docs/tutorials/kms/near.md

 ## Examples

 You can send the transaction directly using the example below.
 The transaction needs to be sent through the faucet.
-Through the [following URL](https://www.allthatnode.com/faucet/near.dsrv), you can access the Near testnet faucet.
+Through the [following URL](https://www.allthatnode.com/faucet/near.dsrv), you can access the NEAR testnet faucet.

 :::warning
 The loss of all cryptocurrency holdings is possible if mnemonic is revealed.
 To execute the following example, use a test or development mnemonic.